mrdavemorgan/lepgallery/readme.txt

 * Due to WP plugin automatic updates deleting and replacing the plugin directory, your images (and any other valuable user data) should **not** be stored in the plugin directory
 * Versioning readded, plugin updates reactivated
-* WordPress Plugin menu screen replaces configuration files
+* WordPress Plugin menu screen replaces configuration files = 1.0 =
+* Administration menus auto-populate with default values when blank
+* Instructions updated for new configuration

 == Dependencies ==